Stobart Group has said it does not intend to make a bid for Flybe after failing to agree "satisfactory terms" with the regional airline.

 Last month shares in Flybe rocketed after Stobart said it was weighing a potential approach for the Exeter-based business.

-But today Stobart announced that it is "not intending to make an offer for Flybe" after the airline's board rejected the move.
+But on Thursday Stobart announced that it is "not intending to make an offer for Flybe" after the airline's board rejected the move.